vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     ![Screenshot of the Enabled button.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/2019-06-14_14-53-46.png "Enabled")

-3. Click the **Backup Storage Settings** tile and then select **+Storage account** from the menu bar at the top of the screen.
+3. Select the **Backup Storage Settings** tile and then select **+Storage account** from the menu bar at the top of the screen.

     ![Backup Storage Settings Backup Storage: Not configured](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image92.png "Backup storage settings")

     ![Screenshot of the add Storage account button.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image93.png "Add storage account")

-4. On the Create storage account blade, use the following configurations, and click **OK**:
+4. On the Create storage account blade, use the following configurations, and select **OK**:

     -   Name: **Choose a unique storage account name**.